strixy16/cisc867_final_project/README.md

 Model creation and training is available in `main.ipynb`

 The data used to train the KT6 model described in the report is not publicly available.
-Output from training this model is included in the notebook.
+Output from training this model is included in the notebook. `ckpts-kt-100` contains the stored training checkpoints that can be loaded into the Tensorboard at the end of the notebook.

 ## Results 📈